About the Program

 The Institute for Legal Studies at the University of Wisconsin Law School sponsors the ILS Law and Society Graduate Fellows Program, a program for graduate students at UW-Madison.
 The program is cosponsored by the East Asian Legal Studies Center and the Global Legal Studies Center.

-ILS Law and Society Graduate Fellows are JD and doctoral students drawn from a range of disciplines across the UW-Madison campus, including (but not limited to) those in the Social Sciences, Arts and Humanities, International Studies, Schools of Public Health, Business, Education and Public Policy, as well as from the Law School (PhD, JD and SJD).
+ILS Law and Society Graduate Fellows are doctoral (PhD and SJD) and advanced research students drawn from a range of disciplines across the UW-Madison campus, including (but not limited to) those in the Social Sciences, Arts and Humanities, International Studies, Schools of Public Health, Business, Education and Public Policy, as well as from the Law School.

 The Fellows Program strives, in an interdisciplinary setting, to (1) enrich students’ understanding of important research topics and design/methodological issues and to expand their research skill set; (2) further develop students’ ability to critically evaluate their own research and that of their peers and other researchers; and (3) assist students in preparing for the dissemination of their research.
-These goals are achieved through meetings with graduate student peers and faculty Director Mitra Sharafi; attendance at research presentations; and presentations of students’ own work in a seminar setting.
+These goals are achieved through meetings with graduate student peers and faculty Co-Directors, Professors Mitra Sharafi and Heinz Klug; attendance at research presentations; and presentations of students’ own work in a seminar setting.

 The University of Wisconsin has long been associated with innovative empirical research on law, formalized with the founding of the Institute for Legal Studies in 1985.
 In establishing the Institute, the Law School sought to expand and institutionalize its longstanding "law in action" approach, which dates back to the early part of the twentieth century and remains vital to its mission.
 The Institute was created to foster the interdisciplinary study and teaching of law not only by providing support for its own faculty, but also by connecting to other departments on campus and by cultivating a network of scholars with similar interests worldwide.